 A standard X-ray or a bone scan if your doctor suspects you have myositis ossificans

 A computed tomography (CT) scan or MRI if pyomyositis is suspected

 A muscle biopsy.
 With this test, the doctor takes a sample of muscle tissue to be checked under the microscope.
-Muscle biopsy is the best way to establish the diagnosis of myositis biopsy; it may be diagnostic if it shows clear muscle inflammation.
+Muscle biopsy is the best way to establish the diagnosis of myositis; it may be diagnostic if it shows clear muscle inflammation.
 However, the results are not always abnormal even in people who have myositis.

 How long myositis lasts varies depending on the cause: